Privacy Policy

 Mailing Address:

-Response Time: We strive to respond to all privacy inquiries within 5 business days.
-For urgent security or data breach concerns, contact us immediately at security@508ministry.com.
+Response Time: The Association strives to respond to all privacy inquiries within 5 business days.
+For urgent security or data breach concerns, contact us immediately.